Garden Oaks Montessori with Environmental Sciences -

 Teachers and Staff

-Teachers at Garden Oaks Montessori must hold a valid Texas Teaching Certificate.
+Teachers at Garden Oaks Montessori must hold a valid Texas Teaching Certificate and be Gifted and Talented Certified.
 Additionally, teachers are required to hold or be in the process of completing a Montessori credential.
 Administrators at Garden Oaks also hold credentials as certified teachers as well as certifications in Montessori education.
 Teaching assistants receive professional development in Montessori education prior to starting work in the classroom and are included in monthly professional development to support their work with students.

 Teachers may have Montessori credentials from the American Montessori Society (AMS) or American Montessori Internationale (AMI).
 School membership is current with the American Montessori Society and with the International Montessori Council (IMC).
 We are currently pursuing school-wide accreditation with IMC.
 Garden Oaks Montessori is an accredited public school in the State of Texas.